-LPE is bound by the National Privacy Principles (Principles) contained in the Privacy Act 1988 (Privacy Act).
+LPE is bound by the Australian Privacy Principles (Principles) contained in the Privacy Act 1988 (Privacy Act).
 The Principles are designed to protect the confidentiality of information and the privacy of individuals by regulating the way personal information is managed.
 Personal information is, generally, information or an opinion relating to an individual, which can be used to identify that individual.

 Why does LPE collect personal Information?

 LPE collects certain personal information in order to understand and meet the needs of customers and provide the services they require.